Why AI is Bad for Education: Unveiling the Dark Side of Artificial Intelligence

 AI and Education Guidance for Policy-Makers

-Decision-makers are eager to embrace cutting-edge, progress-supported AI in education without grasping its consequences.
+Decision-makers eager to embrace cutting-edge progressions have readily supported AI in education without grasping its consequences.
 The appeal of efficiency and cost-effectiveness often prevents them from recognizing the hazards of AI-driven structures.

 Problems with AI in Education

 The incorporation of AI in education brings forth challenges that demand attention.
-Privacy and security emerge as concerns.
-AI systems gather large amounts of student information, prompting critical queries regarding who can access this data and how it is utilized.
+Among these data privacy and security emerge as concerns.
+AI systems gather amounts of student information prompting critical queries regarding who can access this data and how its utilized.
 Without measures, there exists a genuine risk of this data being mishandled or exploited for commercial purposes.

 Additionally, AI algorithms are susceptible to biases.
 If left unaddressed, these biases could reinforce existing inequalities, worsening divides instead of bridging them.
 For example, an AI-driven educational platform might unintentionally favor students from different backgrounds, thus widening the achievement gap.